 - Bridge Compatibility Section

-While they're a bit pricier than the Fender American and '62 reissue bridges, they're a very reliable product, with a company that you can get in touch with directly.
+While they're a bit pricier than the Fender American and '62 reissue bridges, they're a reliable product, from a hands-on company that you can get in touch with directly.

 Particularly if you're local in the Virginia area, like I am, they're a good source of consultation, repairs and parts.